What is START?

 What are my chances for a Stage I grant?

-Typically, over 200 SBIR Phase IIs are awarded each year to Massachusetts companies.
-Assuming at least half of these deal with technologies that are eligible for START funding, the past four years of SBIR Phase II recipients should yield approximately 400 candidate technologies.
+Typically, over 200 SBIR and STTR Phase IIs are awarded each year to Massachusetts companies.
+Assuming at least half of these deal with technologies that are eligible for START funding, the past four years of SBIR and STTR Phase II recipients should yield approximately 400 candidate technologies.
 However, only those technologies that have real commercial potential will be considered for START, so the realistic universe of applicants will be somewhat smaller.

 How will the winning companies be selected?

 The evaluation factors will be published in the request for proposal.
 All START applications will be reviewed and scored by approximately 5 experts.
 15-20 applicants will be selected for a brief presentation, using their Quad Charts and other materials, to the judging panel.
 Stage I awards will be made by this panel with the concurrence of MassVentures.
 It is anticipated that 10 applications will be initially selected, along with two or three alternates.

 Once selected for a START Stage I, each company will enter into an agreement with MassVentures that will describe the commercialization goals of the Stage I effort and metrics for evaluation of the company’s progress in meeting these goals.
 While MassVentures will not direct the company to any specific vendor, it reserves the right to approve the vendor choices made by the company.

 What are qualifying expenses?

 Qualifying expenses are those expenses directly related to the commercialization of the technology that are pre-approved by MassVentures.
 Such expenses will include but are not limited to:

 - Patent expenses incurred with approved law firms;